lmmx/range-streams/docs/Design.md

 By design this is disallowed, only a single range should be used at a time, so `tell()`, `read()`, and `seek()` will behave as expected for a file on disk.

+---

+## Range comparison

+There are 3 distinct ways of comparing ranges in a `RangeStream` (checking for membership):

+### `RangeStream._ranges`

+`RangeStream._ranges` is a `RangeDict` of all the `Range`s (the keys of which should be singleton `RangeSet`s containing only the initialised `Range` and values are `RangeRequest` objects storing the request sent and response received along with the initialised range.

+Comparing to the `_ranges` attribute therefore compares against the set of ranges requested so far from the file (note: not the union of these ranges, which is empty for any ranges which are not directly consecutive)

+### `RangeStream.spanning_range`

+`RangeStream.spanning_range` is a property defined once the first range request has been completed, and is either the initialised range (which may be the empty range) or if further ranges have been requested, the range which spans the minimum/maximum terminus of the "first and last" ranges in the `RangeStream._ranges` keys (i.e. ranges with lowest start/highest end positions).

+Comparing to the `spanning_range` property therefore compares against a set which is not necessarily fully covered by the ranges requested in the `RangeStream._ranges: RangeDict`, but merely is within the extremes of those ranges.

+### `RangeStream.total_range`

+`RangeStream.total_range` is a property defined once the first range request has been completed, and is simply the range from the start of the file (position 0) to the end of the file, i.e. `[0, RangeStream.total_bytes)`.

+Comparing to the `total_range` property therefore compares against a set which is not necessarily fully covered (or even at all: the `RangeStream` may be completely empty!) by the ranges requested in the `RangeStream._ranges: RangeDict`